What disqualifies you from filing for Bankruptcy?

 Debt Limits? | No | Yes (secured and unsecured) |

-Actions That Could Disqualify You from Filing Bankruptcies
+Actions That Could Disqualify You from Filing for Bankruptcy

-Legal and financial conditions determine whether you qualify to file, many people make mistakes after they’ve already filed.
-This may cause bankruptcy cases to be dismissed or denied.
-So, it’s not just who you are, it’s also what you do.
+Legal and financial conditions determine whether you qualify to file.
+Many people discover their mistakes after they’ve already filed.
+This may result in their bankruptcy cases being dismissed or denied.

-Let’s learn the most common behaviors and missteps that can disqualify you from filing bankruptcies or ruin your chance of receiving a discharge.
+Let’s learn the most common behaviors and missteps that can disqualify you from filing for Bankruptcy or ruin your chance of receiving a discharge.

 Fraudulent Transfers and Hidden Assets

-One of the fastest ways to be disqualified from filing bankruptcies is by trying to hide assets or transfer property out of your name before filing.
-The court looks at your financial activity going back two years or more.
+One of the fastest ways to be disqualified from filing for Bankruptcy is by trying to hide assets or transfer property out of your name before filing.
+The Court reviews your financial activity over the past two years or more.
+The organization that conducts the examination is a sister-agency of the FBI, as both the Bankruptcy investigators and the FBI are part of the US Department of Justice.

 Examples of Disqualifying,

-- Gifting a car to a relative “just in case”
+- Gifting a car to a relative to prevent it from being liquidated by a trustee “just in case.”

-- Moving large sums to a friend’s account
+- Moving large sums to a friend or family member’s account.

-- Selling property for less than market value
+- Selling property to family or friends for less than market value.

-If you’re caught, the court can dismiss your case with prejudice, meaning you can’t refile for a period of time.
-Worse, you could be charged with bankruptcy fraud, a federal crime with serious penalties.
+If you’re caught, the Court may dismiss your case with prejudice, meaning you can’t refile at some point in time.
+Worse, you could be charged with bankruptcy fraud and perjury, federal crimes with severe penalties.
+For an entertaining review of these types of cases, Google the phrase “Real Housewives Bankruptcy.”

 Incomplete or Inaccurate Bankruptcy Filings